Pulkitbarala/Myperfectice-auto-feedback/README.md

 ## Use the Extension:
 Navigate to the LPU MyPerfectice test feedback page.

-Press Alt+F to automatically fill out and submit feedback.
+Press Alt+C to automatically fill out and submit feedback.

 ## Contribution
 Contributions are welcome!
 If you have suggestions, improvements, or bug fixes, please open an issue or submit a pull request.